Teaching kids to love God and to love others through team sports and athletics.

 - ZCS game changes will be posted here by 2:45pm on Game Days.
 For Holland Christian Co-Op sports cancellations call 616-820-3250.

-- Students are required by MHSAA rules to have a physical after April 15, 2013 and on file in our school office before tryouts/practice begins.
-Forms are available in our middle school office or by printing one off.
+- Middle School students are required by MHSAA rules to have a physical on file in order to participate in the 2016-17 sports year.
+The form needs to be on file in our school office before tryouts/practice begins.
+Middle School physical forms are available in our middle school office or by printing one off.

-- 8th boys basketball game at Heritage 4pm
+- 8th girls basketball game at Moline 4pm cancelled

-- 7th basketball Z2 game at HC 4pm
+- 8th girls basketball game at Moline 4pm rescheduled

-- 7th basketball Z1 and Z2 game at HC 4pm
+- 7th Z2 game at Hope Chr.
+4pm rescheduled

 - ZCS Athletics Philosophy

 - ZCS Sports Seasons

 - Concussion Information